A bicyclist is riding in front of me. What should I do?

 Explanation from a traffic lawyer, ORS 811.130, 811.425

-The City of Corvallis’s position is to intentionally not hold these public hearings.
-Because of this, all bike lanes in Corvallis are strictly optional.
+The City of Corvallis’s position is to allow cyclists to use all traffic lanes, regardless of whether bike lanes exist.
+The City of Corvallis accomplishes this by intentionally not announcing safety results in public.
 The City does significant outreach to inform all citizens of this fact.

 1.) hazardous conditions exist in the bicycle lane.

 3.) in preparation for a right turn where a right turn is authorized.

 4.) they pass someone else in the bicycle lane.

 5.) continuing straight at an intersection where the bike lane is to the right of a lane from which a motor vehicle must turn right.

 Unsafe passing is the #1 cause of bicycling fatality, so this issue cannot be overstated.
 The often repeated phrase afterwards is “I thought I had enough room”.
 Although it’s legal to pass bicyclists within the same lane or by lanesplitting (controversial even for motorcycles), these dangerous maneuvers put you at the highest risk of killing the cyclist.
 The safest technique is to pass exactly as if you were passing another car: move entirely into the left lane, return to the lane well in advance of the cyclist, and use turn signals for every lane change.
 These techniques, which apply to passing all small roadway users, are demonstrated in the Honda video below.

 When the smaller bicycle or vehicle operates in the middle of the lane, that’s roadway communication to the vehicle behind that it’s unsafe to pass within the lane.
 Change lanes to pass.